-For most of the year, we treat surface water from the Eagle River in our Avon treatment plant, which can produce 10 million gallons per day and recently received a state-of-the-art ozone system upgrade.
+For most of the year, we treat surface water from the Eagle River in our Avon treatment plant, which can produce 10 million gallons per day.
 A 5 million-gallon-per-day microfiltration treatment plant in Edwards also provides water to the area.
 During the spring and summer, the system is supplemented with three wells in the Eagle River Alluvial Aquifer in the Edwards area, which can produce 500, 230, and 90 gallons per minute (the equivalent of 0.720, 0.331, and 0.130 million gallons per day, respectively).
 The Ranch (west) side of Cordillera also runs seven small wells which can produce approximately 450 gallons per minute (0.65 million gallons per day) to supplement that area.
 A connection to the Vail well water system through Dowd Junction can supply up to 2.3 million gallons per day to the UERWA.

 It is important that our valued customers be informed about their water utility.
-Please contact the Water Division Manager at (970) 949-5887 with questions about this report or to schedule a tour of our facilities.
+Please contact the Water Department Manager at (970) 949-5887 with questions about this report or to schedule a tour of our facilities.